MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Step 1: Install on-premises data gateway

-An on-premises data gateway acts as a bridge to provide secure data transfer between on-premises data that is not in the cloud and Microsoft cloud services.
+An on-premises data gateway acts as a bridge to provide secure data transfer between on-premises data that isn't in the cloud and Microsoft cloud services.

 SAP integration with the Power Platform requires that you install the latest version (9/23/2022 or newer) of the [on-premises data gateway](/data-integration/gateway/service-gateway-install).